egilll/tex-linebreak2/README.md

 It will justify and apply hyphenation to the content of any paragraph (`<p>`) elements on the page.
-The difference is more beneficial on smaller screens, so try in your browser's responsive design mode.
+The difference is more beneficial on smaller screens, so try it in your browser's responsive design mode.

 Note that the bookmarklet does not work on sites that use [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)